lerndevops/kubernetes/README.md

 > Container orchestration’s market has been rapidly evolving over the past couple of years, and there are now over a dozen mature container orchestration platforms available.
 However, Kubernetes is increasingly the first choice among container users.
 For example, Datadog reports Kubernetes usage rising from 22.5% in October 2017 to 32.5% in October 2018.

 > Does this mean that Kubernetes is the only game in town as of 2019?
-We want to answer this question in this article by looking into key pros and cons of the platform.

-> The article is organized as follows.
+> Below.
 First, we discuss Kubernetes architecture and key features, and then we focus on major advantages and disadvantages of the platform.
 Let’s get started!

 ## What Is Kubernetes?